Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 132,000

-The Merced Irrigation District in Merced County, California used three Reclamation WaterSMART Program grants, two in the Drought Response Program and one in the Water and Energy Efficiency Grant category to improve water management and drought response models and install a water regulating reservoir.
+The Merced Irrigation District in Merced County, California used four Reclamation WaterSMART Program grants, three in the Drought Response Program and one in the Water and Energy Efficiency Grant category to improve water management models and install a water regulating reservoir.
 These projects enable better control of water deliveries and response to drought conditions.
-With additional NRCS assistance, crop farmers in the eastern part of the county will enhance the efficiency of their irrigation systems.
-This improvement will lead to a reduction in the application of surface and groundwater, ensuring that water supplies remain available for disadvantaged communities and drinking water users, safeguarding the human right to water for all residents.
+With additional NRCS assistance, crop farmers in the eastern part of the county will improve efficiency of their irrigation systems.
+This improvement will lead to a reduction in the application of surface and groundwater, ensuring that water supplies remain available for drinking water users, safeguarding the human right to water for all residents.
 Furthermore, it will enable more farm acreage to remain in production throughout drought cycles.
-In addition to these water savings and drought resilience benefits, EQIP funding will also enhance the efficiency of equipment and facilities, thereby saving water, energy, and reducing production costs.
-Overall, these measures will contribute to sustainable agriculture practices, benefiting both farmers and the environment in the Merced County region.
+In addition to these water savings and drought resilience benefits, EQIP funding will also enhance the efficiency of using equipment and facilities, thereby saving water, energy, and reducing production costs.
+Overall, these measures will contribute to sustainable agriculture practices, benefiting both farmers and the environment in the Merced County.

 Name: Westlands Water District